Trump says London hospital is like 'a war zone' from knife attacks

 Chicago gun violence

-During the speech, Trump also took aim at Chicago, saying it has tough gun laws but a problem with gun violence.
+During his NRA speech, Trump also took aim at Chicago, saying it has tough gun laws but a problem with gun violence.

-"We all know what's going on in Chicago but Chicago has the toughest gun laws -- they're so tough, but you know what's happening."
+"We all know what's going on in Chicago, but Chicago has the toughest gun laws -- they're so tough, but you know what's happening."

-Using the same argument, he asked whether the vans, trucks and cars used in terror attacks should be banned.
+Using that same argument, he asked whether the vans, trucks and cars used in terror attacks should be banned.

-Trump has a history of criticizing London, and has had several well-documented spats with its mayor, Sadiq Khan.
+Trump has a history of criticizing London, and has had well-documented spats with its mayor.

-A few months later, in November, Khan slammed Trump for retweeting anti-Muslim propaganda from a British far-right group and suggested British Prime Minister Theresa May shouldn't welcome Trump for a state visit.
+A few months later, Khan criticized Trump for retweeting anti-Muslim propaganda from a British far-right group and suggested British Prime Minister Theresa May shouldn't welcome Trump for a state visit.

 The President is expected to visit the United Kingdom in July, according to two people familiar with the matter.
 The trip would conclude months of back-and-forth over when he'll visit America's closest ally.